To help you choose where to eat out or shop for food.

-Having a national scheme in place helps residents and visitors to make informed choices about where to eat out or shop for food not just within Newark and Sherwood but also further afield.
-The scheme is now widespread throughout most of England and all of Wales and Northern Ireland.
-It also helps to ensure that businesses are treated fairly and consistently with local competitors and with their competitors more widely.
+This is a national scheme that’s now widespread throughout most of England and all of Wales and Northern Ireland.
+It helps to ensure that businesses are treated fairly and consistently with their competitors.

 What are the different ratings?

-A business is given one of these six ratings:
+A business is given one of six ratings:

 Five - very good